 Park Tool Chain Lube is made from a proprietary blend of synthetic oils and an addition of PTFE, which is a synthetic fluoropolymer.
 It prevents water and other wet substances from sticking to the chain and affecting its performance.

 Park Tool CL-1 works great in both wet and dry conditions.
 Therefore, it is ideal for riders who cannot put their passion for cycling on pause even when it’s raining outside.

 The delicate viscosity of this lube allows it to penetrate deeply into the chain, reduce friction, and protect the chain from rust and physical damage.
 This might just be the longest lasting chain lube on this list.

 Apart from lubricating your chain, you can also use the Park Tool Chain Lube on spoke nipples, cables, as well as on brake and derailleur pivots.

-If you live in an area with a changing weather and you cannot be bothered to use a different chain lube every day, Park Tool CL-1 is a great compromise.
+If you live in an area with a changing weather and you cannot be bothered to use a different chain lube every day, Park Tool CL-1 is the best bike chain lube for this..

 The biggest advantage of Park Tool Chain Lube is that it works well in both wet and dry conditions.
 However, if you’re looking for a lube for a specific type of riding, this might not be the best choice.